digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-10.md

   * Researching whether [Progressive Web Apps](https://en.wikipedia.org/wiki/Progressive_web_application) functionality is enough to serve the cloud application as a Desktop version.

 #### Maestro V2 DT enabled (CT)
+* Started development of FMU based on data from RabbitMQ.
+This FMU will represent the real system in context of a DT simulation.
+KEL can elaborate
+* FMI Utils is considered ready for FMI-advertisement in context of FMIChecker.
+Agree Nick?
+* Create example using new server VM and DOcker infrastructure. https://gitlab.au.dk/software-engineering/freja/wikis/Build-and-Docker---An-example
+* Had a great ESA review and handed in all ESA documents!!!
+WOHOO!
+Still some review work to be carried out, but this marks a major step for our contribution.
+* Started working on example of January event where we will use the LFR.
+To compare the simulated robot with the real robot, we need to know where the real robot is on a coordinate system.
+Therefore, we are trying to overlay a coordinate system to a recording of the real robot.
+Initial steps has been taken, video is posted on skype.

 #### Checker of FMUS (NB)